runwayml/learn/docs/README.md

 <h3 class="Main__Title">Runway Documentation</h3>

-<p class="Main__Description">Runway is a platform that allows creators of all kinds to use artificial intelligence in an intuitive way.
+<p class="Main__Description">Runway is a platform that allows creators of all kinds to use machine learning in an intuitive way.
 In this documentation, we aim to help you get up and running with Runway.</p>

 <div class="Main__Buttons">
     <a class="Main__Button" href='https://runwayml.com/download' target="_blank">Download Runway</a>